Social promotion: Statistics

-In the United States, grade retention is more common among boys and non-white students compared to girls and white students.
+In the United States, grade retention is more common among boys (who lag behind girls in development) and non-white, non-Asian students (who are more likely to be poor).
+Girls, white, and Asian students are retained at lower rates, by comparison.
 By the time students reach high school, the retention rate for boys is about ten percentage points higher than for girls.
 In the early grades, retention rates are similar among white Americans, African Americans, and Hispanic Americans.
 However, by high school, the retention rate is about 15 percentage points higher for African Americans and Hispanics than for whites.
 Across all grades, Black students are three times more likely to be retained than white students, while Hispanics are twice as likely.

+African American boys are the group most often retained in school.
+By the ages of 15–17, 50% of African American boys are either below their peers' grade level or have dropped out of school, whereas only 30% of white girls aged 15–17 are below the modal grade of their peers.

 There are arguments both for and against social promotion and retention.
 Social promotion may disadvantage students who have not learned the material, while grade retention can lead to social issues because retained students are older than their peers.
-African American boys are the group most often retained in school.
-By the ages of 15–17, 50% of African American boys are either below their peers' grade level or have dropped out of school, whereas only 30% of white girls aged 15–17 are below the modal grade of their peers.

-In 1999, educational researcher Robert M. Hauser commented on the New York City school district's plan to end social promotion: "In its plan to end social promotion, the administration appears to have [included] ... an enforcement provision—flunking kids by the carload lot—about which the great mass of evidence is strongly negative.
-And this policy will hurt poor and minority children most of all."
+In 1999, educational researcher Robert M. Hauser commented on the New York City school district's plan to end social promotion, claiming that "the great mass of evidence is strongly negative" without providing any of said evidence.

 A study of 99,000 Florida students by Jay P. Greene and Marcus A. Winters found that "retained students slightly outperformed socially promoted students in reading in the first year after retention, and these gains increased substantially in the second year.
 Results were robust across two distinct IV comparisons: an across-year approach comparing students who were essentially separated by the year they happened to have been born, and a regression discontinuity design."